 United Nations: Crisis of Credibility

 UN Secretary-General Antonio Guterres has announced the startling news that the United Nations faces “imminent financial collapse,” arising from member nations not paying their annual dues.
 The financial crisis reflects a growing belief that the UN has become increasingly ineffective.
-The UN has become “more politicized, less principled, and increasingly disconnected from its founding mission,” according to Hillel Neuer of UN Watch.
+The UN has become “more politicized, less principled, and increasingly disconnected from its founding mission,” according to one observer.

 Much of the problem lies with the failure of the United Nations to uphold its founding principles, especially statements that affirm the need for gender equality: